100-5x/Bullseye-Target-System/README.md

 [View in Action!](https://github.com/100-5x/Bullseye-Target-System/blob/main/photos/IMG_2864.mov) {click this link and then "View Raw" on next page}

-You can download the code and create your own PCB and components (free).
-However, I can send you a circuit board ready to go (except mounting) for $100...
+You can download the code and create your own PCB and components (free) if you would like.
+For those not as adverturous, I sell a completely soldered circuit board and mounting hardware for $100

 I have three options put into my PCB (you can use any option)
 1. A DC passthrough output +/- (used for a pneumatic solenoid);